nodejs/node/doc/api/crypto.md

 higher the number of iterations, the more secure the derived key will be, but will take a longer amount of time to complete.

-The `salt` should also be as unique as possible.
-It is recommended that the salts are random and their lengths are at least 16 bytes.
+The `salt` should be as unique as possible.
+It is recommended that a salt is random and at least 16 bytes long.
 See [NIST SP 800-132][] for details.

 Example: